happymimimix/Ultralight-MIDI-Player-Snake-Game-MOD/README.md

 Instead of running tetris game at april fools, I let UMP run snake game instead!

+Note that I will not provide any complete jar files here.
+Do not ask my for it, I won't!

+This repository will only contain code that are written 100% by myself and you need to replace the classes in the jar file needed for the game ON YOUR OWN!

+In addition, please make sure you've carefully check every single line of code in the class file that you are about to replace.

+This is project certainly not a malware but how could you be sure I'm not lieing to you until you've checked everything yourself?
+Do not trust anyone on the internet, including me!!!

 ## Usage:
 Download the latest UMP jar from [offcial website](https://pipiraworld.web.fc2.com/ump/en.html).